CompVis/stable-diffusion/docs/installation/INSTALL_MAC.md

   --plms
 ```

-1. half-precision requires autocast which is unfortunatelly incompatible

-!!! note

-    `#!bash export PIP_EXISTS_ACTION=w` is a precaution to fix a problem where
+Note, `export PIP_EXISTS_ACTION=w` is a precaution to fix `conda env

-    ```bash
-    conda env create \
-      -f environment-mac.yaml
-    ```

-    did never finish in some situations.
-So it isn't required but wont hurt.
+create -f environment-mac.yml` never finishing in some situations.
+So
+it isn't required but wont hurt.
 ---

 ## Common problems